reactive-commons/reactive-commons-java/docs/docs/reactive-commons/configuration_properties/1-rabbitmq.md

       withDLQRetry: false # if you want to have dlq queues with retries you can set it to true, you cannot change it after queues are created, because you will get an error, so you should delete topology before the change.
       maxRetries: -1 # -1 will be considered default value.
 When withDLQRetry is true, it will be retried 10 times.
 When withDLQRetry is false, it will be retried indefinitely.
       retryDelay: 1000 # interval for message retries, with and without DLQRetry
-      listenReplies: true # if you will not use ReqReply patter you can set it to false
+      listenReplies: null # Allows true or false values.
+If you're using the ReqReply pattern, set it to true.
+If you don't, set it to false.
       createTopology: true # if your organization have restrictions with automatic topology creation you can set it to false and create it manually or by your organization process.
       delayedCommands: false # Enable to send a delayed command to an external target
       prefetchCount: 250 # is the maximum number of in flight messages you can reduce it to process less concurrent messages, this settings acts per instance of your service